vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Brahmanical Chaplaiṇin: IIJ 47 (2004), 229–300.

-2006 The Lākulas: New Evidence of a System Intermediate between Pā˜ncārthika Pāśupatism and Agamic ¯ Saivism. in: The Indian Philosophical Annual 24 ´
+2006 The Lākulas: New Evidence of a System Intermediate between Pāñcārthika Pāśupatism and Agamic ¯ Saivisṁin: The Indian Philosophical Annual 24 ´

 (2006), 143–217.